Why you need

 4. Better analytics

 Modern content teams are data-driven.
-On the lighter end of the spectrum, this will involve analysing and reporting on data from Google Analytics.
+On the lighter end of the spectrum, getting the metrics they need will involve analysing and reporting on data from Google Analytics.
 On the more heavyweight end, this will include complex funnel-tracking, heat-maps, and statistical analysis.

 Either way, content teams no longer produce content just to fill space on the blog.
 They have to report on the performance of their work, and they need data to help them optimise and improve along the way.